LisaPMunich/ng-ceasar-cipher/README.md

 ## Description

-This code creates a Caesar Cipher encoder and decoder.
+This project is a Caesar Cipher encoder and decoder.
 It allows users to input a message and a shift value, and then uses the Caesar Cipher method to encode the message.
 The encoded message can then be decoded by inputting the message and the shift value again.

 ![image](https://user-images.githubusercontent.com/117353352/212271081-70c1c11a-ffe1-4b05-b2e3-3f2c2390f623.png)